videolan/vlc/share/lua/README.txt

 object.libvlc(): Get the libvlc object.

-object.find( object, type, mode ): Find an object of given type. mode can be any of "parent", "child" and "anywhere".
-If set to "parent", it will look in "object"'s parent objects.
+object.find( object, type, mode ): Find an object of given type. mode can be "child" and "anywhere".
 If set to "child" it will look in "object"'s children.
 If set to "anywhere", it will look in all the objects.
 If object is unset, the current module's object will be used.
   Type can be: "libvlc", "playlist", "input", "decoder", "vout", "aout", "packetizer", "generic".
   This function is deprecated and slow and should be avoided.